Philosophy

 What is Force-Free Horsemanship?

-It also means that the horse is an active partner in their own education, and that they get to communicate their wants and needs without any consequence from their human.
-They have the choice & freedom to interact with us, & they are allowed to say "no" at any point.
+Our horse is an active partner in their own education, and that they get to communicate their wants and needs without any negative consequence from their human.

 It is our job as their human partners to listen, and hone our own communication skills as horsewomen & men, in order to teach them with no force and no coercion.